What kind of editor are you and what services do you offer?

 Do you handle smaller services like edits on query letters?

 Query letters are specialized and can take longer than a short edit.
-So no, I'm sorry, but I don’t handle query letter, synopsis edits or blurbs.
+So no, I'm sorry, but I don’t handle query letters, synopsis edits or blurbs.

 How many years of experience do you have?

 I have worked as an editor since ’08.
 A developmental editor since ’09.
-I’ve presented more than sixty (I’ve lost track) workshops all over the place on everything from the transformational character arc, to prologues, continuing arcs, structure of all sort, troubleshooting, subplots, epics, film deconstructions and conflict/motivation (my current fave).
+I’ve presented more than seventy (I’ve lost track) workshops all over the place on everything from the transformational character arc, to prologues, continuing arcs, structure of all sort, troubleshooting, subplots, epics, film deconstructions and conflict/motivation (my current fave).
 Right now I'm doing a series of promo workshops called "Five Pages."
 It tidies up your story with magic--nah, just joking.
-It's just a short form of dev edits with the opportunity to revise and maybe remedial craft lessons if you need some help to accomplish a particular objective.
-It's cheap, you might like it.
+It's just short form dev edits with the opportunity to revise and some maybe remedial craft lessons if you need help to accomplish a particular objective.
+Check it out.
+I like teaching, and interesting projects give me great joy.

 What do you specialize in, and what won’t you handle?